 Amended section.
 WAC 314-28-005, relating to definitions.
-The proposed revisions include adding a definition of "off-site tasting room" and a cross-reference to RCW 66.24.146.
+The proposed revisions include adding a definition of "off-site tasting room," a cross-reference to RCW 66.24.146, and a definition of "tasting room."
 An introductory sentence is added as a technical update, stating that the definitions apply throughout chapter 314-28 RCW unless the context clearly requires otherwise.